KDE/digikam-doc/image_editor/effects_tools.rst

 The digiKam Oil Paint filter gives your image the look of an oilpainting.

 This filter gives your digital images a nice oilpainting-like look.
-Images of nature and still lifes are well suited for this effect.
+Images of nature and still lives are well suited for this effect.

 .. figure:: images/editor_oil_paint.webp